RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 Implementation with fixed "169.254.0.1" as a fake gateway is limiting BGP Unnumbered to only single peer (!) per interface.
-(because even link local IP address must be unique per interface/network)
+(Because even link local IP address must be unique per interface/network.)

 On recent Linux kernels and latest FRR implementations, protocols were mixed by kernel developers (LoL):